 Of course it had a ripple effect on the other major stock exchanges around the world including European and Asian markets which saw the Japanese Nikkei down almost 2 percent.
 Also the South Korea and Shanghai markets traded close to their 2013 lows.
 This is what happens when the world’s stock and bond markets are closely tied with one another.
 When one has a bad day they all seem to.
 For investors all over the world with any type of stock or bond holding, every-time they hear news like this it must cause them great concern.
 That is the last thing an investor wants with their investment, to always be concerned.
 It seems that the last five years, stock investors have been going through this almost daily with all the ups and downs, and unfortunately for most it has been mostly down as of late.

-There has been a mass migration into alternative investments since 2008 when the U.S.-European Financial Crisis first began.
+There has been a mass migration into alternative investments since 2008 when the global financial crisis first began.
 Trillions of dollars have been invested in many profitable alternatives, with hard assets being one of the prime options.
 In today’s markets there are other alternatives to investing in the traditional stock and bond markets.
 One that has been increasingly gaining in popularity, is shipping containers.
 They are always in demand and the demand is expected to double by 2020.
-They are essential to the facilitation of the entire global economy and have been consistently delivering investment returns to investors, year after year.
-Some good research will go a long way in finding a reputable container management firm, that can accommodate an investor’s needs and help them meet (and often exceed) their investing goals.
+They are essential to the facilitation of the entire global economy, and have been consistently delivering investment returns to investors, year after year.
+Some good investment research will go a long way in finding a reputable container management firm, that can accommodate an investor’s needs and help them meet (and often exceed) their investing goals.